marlonemmerich/vanilla-navbar/readme.md

 # Vanilla Navbar

 A simple and customizable framework agnostic Navbar, maked with pure JS and CSS.
+Perfect for your microfrontend projects ;)

+##### You can see an example [here](http://marlonemmerich.com/vanilla-navbar)

 ## How to?
 1. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this project.